 Types of Cryptocurrencies

 While Bitcoin is the best known cryptocurrency (and the most valuable today), it’s far from being the only one.
-In fact, Litecoin, Ethereum, or Bitcoin Cash are only a few examples of the 2,239 types of cryptocurrencies available today.
+In fact, Litecoin, Ethereum, or Bitcoin Cash are only a few examples of the all the different types of cryptocurrencies available today.

 Litecoin, Ethereum, or Bitcoin Cash are only a few examples of the 2,239 types of cryptocurrencies available today.